tfsec/tfsec.github.io/_docs/custom-checks.md

 checks:
 - code: CUS001
   description: Custom check to ensure the CostCentre tag is applied to EC2 instances
+  impact: By not having CostCentre we can't keep track of billing
+  resolution: Add the CostCentre tag
   requiredTypes:
   - resource
   requiredLabels: